project-flotta/flotta-operator/docs/user-guide/running.md

 1. Build and push operator images:

-   Run in the k4e-operator repository
+   Run in the flotta-operator repository

    `IMG=<image repository and tag> make docker-build docker-push`

     for example:

-   `IMG=quay.io/jdzon/k4e-operator:latest make docker-build docker-push`
+   `IMG=quay.io/jdzon/flotta-operator:latest make docker-build docker-push`
 2. Deploy the operator:

-   Run in the k4e-operator repository
+   Run in the flotta-operator repository

    `IMG=<image repository and tag> make install deploy`
-3. Forward k4e-operator ports to allow the agent to communicate with it:
+3. Forward flotta-operator ports to allow the agent to communicate with it:

-   `kubectl port-forward service/k4e-operator-controller-manager -n k4e-operator-system 8888 --address 0.0.0.0`
+   `kubectl port-forward service/flotta-operator-controller-manager -n flotta-operator-system 8888 --address 0.0.0.0`

 ### yggdrasil